 “Councils have powers to tackle the proliferation of such boards where it is an acute local problem.”

-Hammersmith and City councillor Greg Smith said that the signs are “intrusive” and “not necessary in the digital age” where house hunters search for available properties on the internet to by contacting estate agents when they see signs erected on the street.
+Hammersmith and City councillor Greg Smith said that the signs are “intrusive” and “not necessary in the digital age” where house hunters search for available properties on the internet by contacting estate agents when they see signs erected on the street.

 To be granted the power to ban boards, councils must convince the Department for Communities and Local Government that the signs are causing problems.
-Powers have been granted to areas which have proved that the signs are causing serious damage to the look of streets or increased risk of burglary.
+Powers have been granted to areas which have proved that the signs are causing serious damage to the look of streets or increasing the risk of burglary.

-Research by South Wales Police found that properties displaying a To Let sign were significantly more likely to report a break in.
+Research by South Wales Police found that properties displaying a To Let sign were significantly more likely to report a break-in.

 Applications are not always successful.
-In 2008 Canterbury City Council’s application for Herne Bay was turned down because the look of the area was not seen to be significantly damaged by the number of estate agents signs.
+In 2008 Canterbury City Council’s application for Herne Bay was turned down because the look of the area was not seen to be significantly damaged by the number of estate agent signs.
 The council is considering reapplying for the powers.

 Newcastle Council, which is currently awaiting application for a banned area includes nearly a fifth of the city, mostly containing student rental properties.